gambol99/go-marathon/README.md

 If you specify a `DCOSToken` in the configuration file but do not pass a custom URL path, `/marathon` will be used.

-### Custom HTTP Client
+### Custom HTTP Clients

-If you wish to override the http client (by default http.DefaultClient) used by the API; use cases bypassing TLS verification, load root CA's or change the timeouts etc, you can pass a custom client in the config.
+If you wish to override http clients used by the API; use cases bypassing TLS verification, load root CA's or change the timeouts etc, you can pass a custom client in the config.
+There are two clients:
+* `HTTPClient` used for non SSE subscription requests.
+By default a http.Client with 10 seconds timeout for a whole request.
+* `HTTPSSEClient` used only for SSE subscription requests. `HTTPSSEClient` can't have response read timeout set.
+By default a http.Client with 5 seconds timeout for dial and tls handshake and 10 seconds timeout for response header receive.

 ```Go
 marathonURL := "http://10.241.1.71:8080"